 The String Butler is a hot new guitar upgrade that has been flying off the shelves with rave reviews.
-This simple but ingenious device easily attaches to the head the guitar and it makes the guitar easier to tune and it stays in tune longer.
+This simple but ingenious device easily attaches to the guitar headstock.
+Once installed it makes the guitar easier to tune and it stays in tune longer.
 The String Butler works so well that many customers consider it a must have accessory.

 The article below explains the issue that the product addresses, how the String Butler works, and how to select the right version.

-Some guitar models, when stock, have to be constantly adjusted to maintain the correct sound
+Some guitar models have to be constantly adjusted to maintain the correct sound

 The String Butler fixes this issue and it installs in minutes with no permanent modifications in most cases